 - 6 months suspension: 50%

-The percentage and punishment types can be adjusted to your company policies.
-Choose which one is appropriate for your company.
+The percentage and punishment types you can adjust to your company policies.
+Thus, Choose which one is appropriate for your company.

 After deciding what to calculate, the next thing you have to do is calculate your employees’ bonuses based on those factors.
 Here is the formula: